MileHacker Logo

 Activity Climate

-For the beach and swimming activities, July and August present the best conditions for both bay plus the ocean waters.
-Whale watching opportunities span from mid-April through October, with the busiest sightings typically occurring from June through September when the most species are featured in the feeding grounds.
+For the beach and swimming activities, July and August present the best conditions for both bay and the sea waters.
+Whale watching opportunities span from the middle of-April through October, with peak sightings typically occurring from June through September when the most species are featured in the feeding grounds.

 Land Activities